 But what exactly is a trash cookie?
-Well, it’s simply a cookie recipe that uses leftover items from your pantry to make a fantastic cookie that manages to balance the salty-sweet combo perfectly.
+Well, it’s simply a cookie recipe that uses leftover items from your pantry to make a fantastic cookie that balances the salty-sweet combo perfectly.

 Most trash cookies get their classic salty-to-sweet combo by adding potato chips or pretzels to the cookie batter.
 But these are keto cookies, so I went with small pieces of plain pork rinds instead.

-Just think of these as the ultimate cookie that houses some of your favorite ingredients.
-And since these are keto-friendly trash cookies, it packs a lot of low-carb mix-ins.
+Just think of these as the ultimate cookie that contains some of your favorite ingredients.
+And since these are keto-friendly trash cookies, they pack a lot of low-carb mix-ins.

-This recipe starts with my classic Keto Chocolate Chip Cookie Dough and then gets amped by the addition of a variety of flavors and textures.
+This recipe starts with my classic Keto Chocolate Chip Cookie Dough and then gets amplified by the addition of a variety of flavors and textures.
 It’s a cookie lover’s dream recipe.

 While you’re here, you might also want to check out our entire collection of keto cookies for all sorts of great options.